nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MA_AQUARIUM_DESIGN.md

 >   1. Comfort level
 >   1. Date of purchase

-## Discussion Points
+## Planning

+### Low Fidelity Wireframe

 1. What are the visual components that make up the user interface _(e.g. fish list)_?
-1. What do you think the layout of the site should be?
-Draw it on [Miro](https://miro.com), [Sketchboard](https://sketchboard.io/), or with [pen and paper](https://alessiobresciani.com/digital-marketing/use-pen-and-paper-wireframe-tools-to-create-incredible-user-experiences/).
+1. Construct a wireframe for the layout of the site.

+### Data Design

 1. What are the properties of each fish that you will be representing in your HTML?
 1. What are the properties of the fish care tips that Martin wants on the side?
 1. What are the properties of the locations Martin has visited?

+### Style and Layout Design

-1. What should be the class names for each?
+1. What should be the class names for component?
+    1. For example, `locations` for the container element for all locations, `locations__header` for the header, and `location` for each individual card.
 1. Which semantic tags should you use?
-1. How can we use Flexbox to build a better layout of fish and locations?
-1. Which CSS files should be created?
-Consider the [@import](https://www.w3schools.com/csSref/pr_import_rule.asp) keyword to modularize your styling.

-## Time to Build

-You and you teammates will construct the site for Martin.
+    1. You can be as creative as you like.
+    1. There are very few hard rules when it comes to semantic tags.
+Refer to the image in chapter 2 for guidance.